midnightbreakfast/web/_src/magazine/_posts/issue001/2014-06-23-rooms-we-die-in.md

 “Don’t worry, I brought sage.”

-We could have been in an episode of Hoarders, but it felt more like a forensics-themed telenovela, the Chicano takeover of Bones.
+We could have been in an episode of <em>Hoarders</em>, but it felt more like a forensics-themed telenovela, the Chicano takeover of <em>Bones</em>.
 I would play the steel-stomached cynic so she could play the open mind that puts all the pieces together.

 I drooped my brow as directed and said, “Sometimes sage isn’t enough.”